hinaloe/non-cache-ppp/README.md

 This plugin needs PHP 5.3+

+Note: If you're using CloudFront, you should also use [C3 Cloudfront Cache Controller](https://wordpress.org/plugins/c3-cloudfront-clear-cache/)

 ## Installation ##

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog ##
+### 1.0.1 ###
+* Use built in function for disable cache.

 ### 1.0 ###
 * First release